Image biomarker standardisation initiative: Intensity-volume histogram features P88C

 \subsection{Intensity at volume fraction\id{GBPN}}

-The \textit{intensity at volume fraction} $I_x$ is the minimum discretised grey level $i$ present in at most $x\%$ of the volume. \citet{ElNaqa2009} defined both $I_{10}$ and $I_{90}$ as features.
+The \textit{intensity at volume fraction} $I_x$ is the minimum discretised intensity $i$ present in at most $x\%$ of the volume. \citet{ElNaqa2009} defined both $I_{10}$ and $I_{90}$ as features.
 In the context of this work, these two features are defined as $F_{\mathit{ivh.I10}}$ and $F_{\mathit{ivh.I90}}$, respectively.